 To graduate with Honors in Communication:

-1. Maintain at least a 3.5 GPA in Communication as well as a 3.5 overall GPA
+1. Maintain at least a 3.5 GPA in Communication courses as well as a 3.5 overall GPA.

-3. Complete an Honors thesis with the approval of an Honors thesis advisor.
-You will acquire an Honors thesis advisor by asking a member of the Communication faculty to work with you in this role
+3. Complete an Honors thesis (COMM 498H) under the direction of an Honors thesis advisor.
+You will acquire an Honors thesis advisor by asking a member of the Communication faculty to work with you in this role.

 * Director of the Undergraduate Honors Program in Communication

 Communication Honors students may apply non-Honors Communication courses toward graduation, and Honors courses taken in other departments may be applied toward the total of 24 Honors units required for Honors graduation.